nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Sorting items in the inventory in terms of expiry date.

     1. Test case: `sort expirydate`<br>
-       Expected: All the items are sorted in terms of expiry date from earliest to latest.
+       Expected: All the items are sorted in chronological order of their expiry date.

 ### Clearing items